Country Bear Jamboree: Bears

 Henry – The Master of Ceremonies of the show, Henry is a welcoming and friendly brown bear.
 He wears a grey top hat, starched shirt front, and a string tie.
 In some parts of the show, he plays a yellow guitar.
 It is implied that he and Teddi have some sort of backstage romance.
-Voiced by Peter Renaday.

-In the movie, he is voiced Kevin Michael Richardson.

-Liver Lips McGrowl – Liver Lips gets his name from his very large lips.
-He is a brown bear and plays the guitar.
-Since Florida's 2012 refurbishment, he has a messy, unkempt head of long hair in the Florida version of the show.
-He is voiced by Jimmy Stoneman.
+In addition to being the leader of all the bears, he is often depicted with Wendell and Sammy the Raccoon as his sidekicks.
+He is the grandson of Ursus H. Bear, who founded Grizzly Hall, the venue the bears perform at in Florida.

+Gomer – Gomer is a bear who never sings but instead plays his piano, which has a honeycomb on top of it.
+He is considered Henry's right-hand bear.
+He is a brown bear that occasionally is shown wearing a collar or a tie.